calebj/calebj-cogs/README.md

 * `[p]unprotect role <role>` : remove a role from the protection list

 ### EmbedWiz

-EmbedWiz is a fairly simply cog.
+Embedwiz can build an embed in two ways: ordered parameters, and keyword parameters.

-To build an embed, specify the following parameters seperated by a semicolon (`;`):
+To use **ordered** parameters, specify the following seperated by a semicolon (`;`):
 * Title: to make a link, put `[Title text](title url)`
 * Color: "none" (default), #ABC123, 0xABC123, "random", "black" or any member of [`discord.Colour`](https://discordpy.readthedocs.io/en/async/api.html#discord.Colour)
 * Footer text